antontutoveanu/quantum-tic-tac-toe/README.md

-A 'quantum' version of tic tac toe that can be run on one of IBM's quantum computers (or simulated on your local machine).
+A 'quantum' version of tic tac toe that can run on IBM's quantum computer (or simulated on your local machine).

 Requires 9 qubits.